Phil Foden: 2021–22 season

-Foden's injury before the Euro 2020 Final resulted in him missing the start of the Premier League campaign, not being involved against Tottenham, Norwich City and Arsenal, while being an unused substitute against Leicester City.
-He started, scored, provided two assists and won man of the match in a 6–1 victory in the EFL Cup, against Wycombe Wanderers.
-Foden scored his first Premier League goal of the season on 3 October, in a 2-2 away draw at Liverpool.
-He received man of the match in a group stage match in the Champions League, against Club Brugge KV – he would go on to score against Club Brugge in the second leg of the tie.
-Foden scored a brace in a 4-1 away victory against Brighton & Hove Albion while also providing the assist for Riyad Mahrez’s goal, in the Premier League, which earnt him man of the match.
-He also scored the winner and was awarded man of the match in a 1-0 away win at Brentford, but missed the next game against Arsenal due to fitness issues.
+Foden missed the start of the 2021–22 Premier League season through injury, not being involved against Tottenham Hotspur, Norwich City and Arsenal, while being an unused substitute against Leicester City.
+He started, scored, provided two assists and won man of the match in a 6–1 victory in the 2021–22 EFL Cup, against Wycombe Wanderers.
+Foden scored his first Premier League goal of the season on 3 October, in a 2–2 away draw at Liverpool.
+He received man of the match in a group stage match in the 2021–22 Champions League, against Club Brugge – he would go on to score against Club Brugge in the second leg of the tie.
+Foden scored a brace in a 4–1 away victory against Brighton & Hove Albion while also providing the assist for Riyad Mahrez's goal, in the Premier League, which earnt him man of the match.
+He also scored the winner and was awarded man of the match in a 1–0 away win at Brentford, but missed the next game against Arsenal due to fitness issues.

-Foden scored twice in two games, in away wins against Norwich City and Sporting Lisbon – on the 12 and 15 February respectively.
-He once again scored a winning goal and was awarded man of the match at Everton in a 1-0 away win on 26 February.
-Foden also scored against Real Madrid, in the 4–3 home victory in the semi-finals of the Champions League, though Real Madrid would win the second leg 3–1 at the Bernabéu, knocking Manchester City out of the competition.
-He was also involved in City's incredible comeback against Aston Villa, on the final day, to win the Premier League title, over Liverpool.
+Foden scored twice in two games, in away wins against Norwich City and Sporting CP – on the 12 and 15 February respectively.
+He once again scored a winning goal and was awarded man of the match at Everton in a 1–0 away win on 26 February.
+Foden also scored against Real Madrid, in the 4–3 home victory in the semi-finals of the Champions League, though Real Madrid would win the second leg 3–1 away, knocking City out of the competition.
+He was also involved in City's comeback against Aston Villa, on the final day, to win the Premier League title over Liverpool.
 Foden finished the year with 14 goals, including nine in the Premier League.
 He also won the PFA Young Player of the Year award, as well as the Premier League Young Player of the Season for the second consecutive year.
-Additionally, Foden was nominated for PFA Player of the Year and the 2021–22 Ballon D'Or award.
+Additionally, Foden was nominated for PFA Players' Player of the Year and the 2022 Ballon d'Or.